How to Switch from Regular to Direct Mutual Fund Plans (STP vs Redeem-Rebuy)

 My distributor says the switch will take 30 days.
 Is that true?

-No. Switch requests are processed at T+1 to T+3 settlement days by SEBI mandate.
-The "30 days" claim is not accurate — distributors sometimes tell this to delay switches because the switch removes their trail commission.
-Use MF Central or the AMC portal directly; you do not need the distributor's involvement to switch.
+No. Switch requests are generally processed within the normal fund settlement timelines, often T+1 to T+3 depending on the scheme.
+Use MF Central or the AMC portal directly; you do not need the distributor's involvement to place the switch.

 I have 12 different Regular plan folios across 5 AMCs.
 Is there a way to do this in bulk?